DMills27/Nix-Sovereign-Tech-Fund-Report/NixOS-manual.md

 ## Measured Boot
 While secure boot provides a greater degree of security, it is still susceptible to attacks such as rootkits, which can conceal their presence or the presence of other undesirable software on a computer, or Direct Memory Access (DMA) attacks, which can inject code into memory during the boot process.
 We can gain a greater level of security through an extra layer of security called Measured Boot.

-Unlike Secure Boot, Measured Boot has a hardware dependency – Trusted Platform Module 2.0 (TPM2).
-The TPM is typically a dedicated microcontroller integrated into a computer's motherboard or as a separate hardware component that provides a secure enclave for storing sensitive information, performing cryptographic operations, and enhancing overall system security.

 Measured Boot records a hash of each system component onto the Trusted Platform Module 2.0 (TPM2) as the system boots.
 This entails measuring each component, using memory locations called Platform Configuration Registers, from the firmware to the boot start drivers, which are then hashed.
 These measurements are then securely stored in the TPM2, and a log is produced, facilitating remote verification of the client's boot state.

+Unlike Secure Boot, Measured Boot has a hardware dependency – Trusted Platform Module 2.0 (TPM2).
+The TPM is typically a dedicated microcontroller integrated into a computer's motherboard or as a separate hardware component that provides a secure means for storing sensitive information, performing cryptographic operations, and enhancing overall system security.

 ## Bootspec V2